Gender Equality Charter Mark – EU funded project

-This website was funded by the European Union’s Rights, Equality and Citizenship Programme (2014-2020).
-The contents of this publication are the sole responsibility of DECSY and can in no way be taken to reflect the views of the European Commission.
+This project is funded by the European Union’s Rights, Equality and Citizenship Programme (2014-2020).
+The contents of this website page is the sole responsibility of DECSY and can in no way be taken to reflect the views of the European Commission.

 For more information about our work with Gender Equality in schools please see our Gender Respect Project 2013 – 2016 report here: Project Evaluation Report and the Gender Respect Project website: https://genderrespect2013.wordpress.com/about/